 Yes, we have two teams on this list named ‘Americans’ and, actually, the real count here is three teams with the same name on this list if you count our honourable mention (coming up!).
 Apparently, the U.S. is not very clever when coming up with patriotic team names, but I digress…

 Located in Rochester, New York, The Americans are the AHL affiliate of the NHL’s Buffalo Sabres, and they alone may have proper claim to the name ‘Americans’.
 They are one of the oldest and longest consecutive running franchises in the AHL, this year they are celebrating their 58th season.
-Their logo, has been in use, nearly unchanged since 1972, making it truly, a classic.
+Their logo, has been in use, nearly unchanged since 1956, making it a true classic.

 The Americans logo features their name in a bold, royal blue, underlined script font set on a classic shield, which has been adorned with a salute inducing stars and stripes of the U.S. flag.
 The simplicity of this logo feels refreshing in a sea of minor league teams whose own logos can seem too busy or complicated.
 The old-school genius of this simple design can be found in the way that the shield is curiously tilted, at a 45 degree angle and somehow fits in snugly with the script text.
 This logo works, and it has worked for a long time!
 It reminds me of the old phrase, “If it ain’t broke, don’t fix it.”

 Because of the team’s awful original logo, many people incorrectly assume that a ‘Blue Jacket’ is some sort of wasp or insect, when, in fact, the team’s name is a reference to the blue jackets worn by Union soldiers in the American Civil War.
 Ohio is a proud U.S. state with a rich history of American patriotism and their current logo, which became their primary logo in 2007, is a fantastic piece of Americana that I’m sure they will hold onto for years to come.